 Traffic will be maintained in two directions during construction.
 Many businesses rely on access from Roeder Avenue.
 No detours will be utilized.
 The work will be scheduled to be complete by Memorial Day weekend 2019 so as to not impact local events such as the Ski-to-Sea or Bellingham Bay Marathon.
 To reduce the traffic impacts during equipment-heavy stages such as paving, work for those stages will be performed at night when traffic volumes are significantly lower.

-Accomplishments: Construction will begin on January 14 to resurface Roeder Avenue between Squalicum Parkway and the Whatcom Waterway.
-The existing sidewalk is impacted significantly from street trees.
-The trees and sidewalk will be removed and replaced, with the tree wells modified with appropriate root guards.
-Conduit will also be installed beneath the new sidewalk.
+Accomplishments: Construction is underway to resurface Roeder Avenue between Squalicum Parkway and the Whatcom Waterway.
+A majority of the sidewalk has been replaced and new trees have been planted in modified tree wells with appropriate root guards.
+Puget Sound Energy has installed conduit beneath the new sidewalk.